listlessbird/poland-ai-ts-workshop/exercises/08-retrieval/08.5-reranking/problem/readme.md

 Return the IDs as a simple array of numbers.`;
 ```

-We're then going to map over them, grabbing the references to the actual documents from the ID that we get back from the LLM:
+We're then going to map over them, grabbing the references to the actual documents from the ID that we get back from the LLM.

 ```ts
 // Make an object out of the top search results